josephpal/esp32-LoraWAN/README.md

 - confirmation of every reveived package, after that a new transmission is allowed
 - timeout handling
 - package collison detection
+- start transmission method (listen to the channel and request a transmission)

 And for the ```OLEDDisplay.h```class:
 - setting up the device be able to display text